louisbichard/notes/Revision/Cryptography/exam-questions.md

 #SSL

+###What kind of encryption is used in the Secure Socket Layer (SSL) protocol: Where exactly in the protocol is encryption used and why?

 ###An attacker Eve could record a genuine Secure Socket Layer session between alice and her bank as it takes place.
-Eve could then attempt
+Eve could then attempt to connect to the bank later and replay the recorded session in the hope of making the bank believe this is a new communication from Alice.
+How is this prevented in SSL?

 ###You are about to make an online payment to an e-commerce website ABC.co.uk using secure socket layer (SSL) protocol.
 This website sends to your browser a digital certificate issued by the certificate authority XYZ.
 How does your web browser verify that the certificate of the ABC.co.uk is genuine?